WANT TO SPEAK WITH AN EXPERIENCED GUARDIANSHIP ATTORNEY NEAR LANCASTER, PA, TODAY?

 Sometimes referred to as a conservatorship, guardianship is a legal relationship created to protect the interests of a minor child or an adult who has become incapacitated.
-The Orphans Courts grant guardianship through a legal process that requires the filing of a petition and the scheduling of a hearing or trial.
+You may currently be in a situation where you feel guardianship is the correct course of action to preserve the best interests of someone incompetent, a minor, or otherwise incapable of making decisions for themselves.
+Orphans’ Courts grant guardianship through a legal process that requires filing a petition and scheduling a hearing or trial.
+Working with a guardianship attorney near Lancaster, PA, can help with your case, as guardianship is determined on a county level.

-Where a child is concerned, the guardianship remains under court supervision until the child reaches majority at 18.
-Where an adult is concerned, a guardian may be appointed to care for or handle the affairs of a person who is incompetent or incapable of managing his or her own affairs.
+The guardianship remains under court supervision where a child is concerned until the child reaches majority at 18.
+Where an adult is involved, a guardian may be appointed to care for or handle the affairs of a person who is incompetent or incapable of managing their own affairs.
 In either case, guardians are not permitted to benefit at the expense of the individuals they care for, known as wards.

 The need to seek guardianship of a minor child can occur for many reasons, but the paramount concern is the welfare and protection of the child in question.
 Guardianship is intended to protect the legal rights of a minor child and allow the guardian to assume the duties of a natural parent such as: